brycepyburn/brycepyburn.github.io/README.md

 Here are a few of my completed projects.
 ### Deriving and Validating a Metric to Reduce Stochastic Noise Present in Performance Analytic Methods (2024)
 ### A Probabilistic Analysis of Rank-Order Ties in a 4-Player Dice Game (2023)
-// Add in Blackjack, Connect 4, Hearts.
-Then add it game review features for each
+``Add in Blackjack, Connect 4, Hearts.
+Then add it game review features for each``